e-Profits: A Business-Aligned Evaluation Metric for Profit-Sensitive Customer Churn Prediction: Related Works

 These conventional metrics, however, are ill-suited for business settings where the cost of misclassification varies across customers.
 For example, AUC treats false positives and false negatives symmetrically \cite{hand2009measuring}, ignoring the financial impact of retention decisions.
 As Elkan noted in his foundational work on cost-sensitive learning \cite{elkan2001foundations}, a classifier’s utility must be assessed based on domain-specific cost matrices rather than classification error alone.
 In churn prediction, misclassifying a high-value customer as a non-churner could lead to significant revenue loss, while misclassifying a low-value, loyal customer could result in wasted marketing resources.

 Profit-based evaluation metrics have been introduced to address this gap.
 Verbeke et al. introduced the Maximum Profit Criterion (MPC) \cite{verbeke2012new}, which estimates profit based on classification outcomes.
 This was extended by Verbraken et al. through the Expected Maximum Profit (EMP) metric \cite{verbraken2012novel}, which incorporates uncertainty in retention success and introduces the profit-maximising churn fraction, the optimal subset of customers to target.
-These metrics marked an important shift from accuracy-focused to business-aligned evaluation.
-Table~\ref{tab:metric_comparison} summarises the key characteristics of traditional and profit-aware evaluation metrics, highlighting the business relevance and flexibility offered by \textit{e-Profits} compared to widely used alternatives.
+These metrics marked an important shift from accuracy-focused to business-aligned evaluation.\review{Other approaches focus on value-aware targeting and campaign evaluation under operational constraints \cite{rahman2025profit}.
+This approach propose fairness-aware preprocessing (e.g., reweighing and resampling) to improve representation and targeting high-CLV customers, and introduce expected profit-based evaluation across target fractions (the Area Under the Expected Profit Curve) to reflect budget-limited retention strategies.
+However, these value-aware approaches typically require modifying the training data or the learning objective (e.g., via reweighing/resampling), and their conclusions remain sensitive to how CLV segments and profit parameters are specified.}Table~\ref{tab:metric_comparison} summarises the key characteristics of traditional and profit-aware evaluation metrics, highlighting the business relevance and flexibility offered by \emph{e-Profits} compared to widely used alternatives.

 Nevertheless, limitations persist.
 EMP assumes constant values for customer lifetime value (CLV), contact cost, and offer acceptance probability \cite{oskarsdottir2018profit}.
 It models retention success using an unimodal Beta distribution with fixed hyperparameters, which may not capture the heterogeneity of real-world customers.
-Additionally, while some studies have explored embedding profit functions directly into model optimisation via profit-aware decision trees or evolutionary strategies \cite{stripling2018profit,hoppner2020profit}, these approaches often introduce complexity and reduce interpretability, limiting their uptake in business environments.
+Additionally, while some studies have explored embedding profit functions directly into model optimisation via profit-aware decision trees or evolutionary strategies \cite{stripling2018profit,hoppner2020profit}.\review{For instance, ProfLogit replaces likelihood-based fitting with an EMP-based fitness function and uses evolutionary optimisation to search for model parameters that maximise expected campaign profit \cite{stripling2018profit}.} These approaches often introduce complexity and reduce interpretability, limiting their uptake in business environments.

 Some recent works have considered time-dependent churn risk using survival analysis models \cite{perianez2016churn, xu2022lads}.
 These approaches explicitly demonstrate the value of incorporating tenure and retention time, but they seldom translate into actionable profit-based evaluation metrics.